ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupAddServer.rst

    Specify a number of seconds (or a duration string, such as "1d7h8m") after which the access will automatically expire

-.. option:: --comment '"ANY TEXT'"
+.. option:: --comment "'ANY TEXT'"

-   Add a comment alongside this server
+   Add a comment alongside this server.
+Quote it twice as shown if you're under a shell.

 Examples::